Skip to content

 Brae

 Brae is the largest settlement on the Western side of Shetland.
-It has a secondary school, leisure centre, and a small selection of shops and is a good base if you want to explore the West and North Coast.
+It serves as a great base for those looking to explore the West and North Coast.

-The main hotel is the Brae Hotel, set beside the main road.
+The main place to stay is the Brae Hotel, located beside the main road.

-There is a Co-operative shop which is also a local post office.
+You can find a Co-operative shop in Brae, which also serves as a local post office.

 Visit Shetland